IBMDataScience/clickers/README.md

-# Codeless AI model building.
+# Codeless AI model building

 This repository contains examples on how to build AI and ML models using a visual interface and with no need to write a single line of code.